stephenmoloney/og/README.md

-# Og
+# Óg
-Og is a small collection of logger helper functions in elixir.
+Óg is a small collection of logger helper functions in elixir.

 ## Installation

-Add og to your list of dependencies in `mix.exs`:
+Add óg to your list of dependencies in `mix.exs`:

     def deps do
       [{:og, "~> 0.0.1"}]